Chart Color Schemes

 Cultural Diversity

-Leumeah is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics
+Leumeah was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Leumeah has a high level of cultural diversity, with 34.3% of its population born overseas and 32.6% speaking a language other than English at home.
-Christianity is the predominant religion in Leumeah, making up 52.4% of people there.
-However, Islam is overrepresented compared to Greater Sydney, comprising 9.4% of Leumeah's population versus 12.5%.
+Leumeah has a high cultural diversity, with 34.3% of its population born overseas and 32.6% speaking a language other than English at home.
+Christianity is the predominant religion in Leumeah, making up 52.4% of its population.
+However, Islam is overrepresented compared to Greater Sydney, comprising 9.4% versus 12.5%.

 Frequently Asked Questions - Diversity